A Gleason solution model for row contractions: Model maps for CCNC row partial isometries

 \begin{remark} Lemma \ref{modmapinv} shows that the coincidence class of any characteristic function $b_V ^\ga$ of a CCNC row partial isometry $V$ is invariant under the choice of model triple $(\ga , \J _\infty , \J _0)$ and Theorem \ref{Glerep} shows that $b_V ^\ga \in \scr{S} _d (\J _\infty , \J _0)$ belongs to the Schur class.
-It will also be useful to define \emph{weak coincidence} of Schur class functions as in \cite[Definition 2.4]{BES2006cnc}:
+It will also be useful to define \emph{weak coincidence} of Schur-class functions as in \cite[Definition 2.4]{BES2006cnc}:

-\begin{defn} The \emph{support} of $b \in \scr{S} _d (\H , \J )$ is
+\begin{defn} The \emph{support} of $b \in \scr{S} _d (\mc{H} , \J )$ is